 Murder and criminal homicide charges are some of the most serious offenses a person can be charged with, and even an investigation has the potential to change the course of your life forever.
 Securing legal representation as soon as you are aware of an investigation or charges, representatives who are prepared to fight for your rights in court and aggressively defend your case is the only course of action to take.

-The attorneys at the Law Office of David A. Breston spend every day working to improve our skills and help your case achieve the best possible outcome.
+The Houston murder defense attorneys at the Law Office of David A. Breston spend every day working to improve our skills and help your case achieve the best possible outcome.
 From guiding you through the course of an investigation to taking your case through to trial, if necessary, we make every effort to build strong cases that defend your rights.

 There are four types of criminal homicide that can be brought against someone in Texas:

 - Criminally Negligent Homicide.
-If a defendant puts someone in danger and that person dies, it may be considered criminally negligent homicide.
+If a defendant puts someone in danger and that person dies, it may be considered a criminally negligent homicide.
 To prove this in court, the prosecution must provide evidence that the defendant acted unreasonably where a reasonable person would have exercised caution or acted differently in the situation.
 This type of homicide is considered a state jail felony and could lead to as long as two years in jail.

 - Manslaughter.
 When reckless behavior causes the death of another, it’s considered manslaughter.
 Most commonly, we hear about manslaughter cases that involve reckless driving behaviors.
 Prosecutors do not have to prove any intention in this type of homicide, only that unreasonable or reckless behavior caused death.